prajolshrestha/prajolshrestha.github.io/index.md

 layout: default
 title: Home
 ---
-# Quest on a Well-lived Life with Tech | Prajol Shrestha
+# Quest for a Well-lived Life with Tech | Prajol Shrestha

 Hey everyone I'm Prajol, and welcome to my corner of exploration!
 Here, I navigate the hyper-dimensional space of technology and life intuitively.